ray-project/ray/doc/source/cluster/kubernetes/user-guides/static-ray-cluster-without-kuberay.md

 ## Running Applications on the static Ray Cluster

-In this section, we will interact with the static Ray cluster that just be deployed.
+In this section, we will interact with the static Ray cluster that just got deployed.

 ### Accessing the cluster with kubectl exec